tetsuyaoy/tetsuyaoy/README.md

 **I'm Rama**
-* *I'm a Programmer who has entered the IT world in 2019. it startes with me entering college.
+*I'm a Programmer who has entered the IT world in 2019. it startes with me entering college.
 I have studied at "Praktisi Politeknik Bisnis Digital Bandung" majoring in D3 Manajement Informatika.
 Graduated in 2022 with IPK 3.60*

-## Showcase
+## SKILL

-This project was designed to demonstrate:

-* Technology 1
+* PHP
-  * Tech 1 subitem
+* JAVACRIPT
-* Technology 2
+* CSS
-* .
+* C++
-* .
+* C#
-* .
+* Framework CODEIGNITER 2&3
-* Technology N
+* Framework LARAVEL

 ## Usage example

 Bring the best usages of your project.

-_For more examples and usage, please refer to the [Wiki][wiki]._
+_For more examples and usage, please refer to the [Wiki][laravel]._

 ---